 The last twenty months have been strange and challenging for us all in many ways.
 I used this time, along with project managing the addition of the annex, to continue to acquire and read new poetry and photobooks, to research, write and photo edit longstanding personal projects and participated in Extraction: On the Edge of the Abyss by installing window exhibits of work by various artists, which are now complete.
 Current programs will focus on individual and small group reading, research, writing and conversation until spring, when programs developed throughout the winter will be announced.
 I will continue to send updates through my email list and will begin a series of book reports later this week, featuring new acquisitions as well as presenting little known but meaningful book projects from the archive’s collection.
 I can’t wait to welcome you back, please reach out when the time is right.
 And may the good spirits of this season and ancestors watch over you and keep you safe.

 COVID-19 Policy: The following measures will be in place for visitor’s safety: guests must be completely vaccinated and show proof of vaccination at the first visit; not have been recently exposed to Covid-19 and wear a medical grade KN-95 mask regardless of vaccine status.
-Masks may be removed for drinking while maintaining a safe social distance.
+Masks may only be removed for drinking while maintaining a safe social distance.
 If you’re not feeling well, please stay home.
 If you’re at an increased risk of severe illness, you should consider waiting until warmer weather for outdoor sitting.
 No.3 Reading Room cannot guarantee that visitors will not be exposed to Covid-19 during your visit, so attendance is at your own risk.